London's Al Fresco Food Spots

 Tube: Hammersmith Station

 On the first floor of the excellent Lyric theatre in Hammersmith is an elevated oasis overlooking the fountains in Lyric Square.
 The terrace has blossomed into a roof garden, a welcome addition to soften the Lyric's rather austere seventies concrete block exterior.
-With food and drinks brought to you from the Brera Cafe downstairs, you can taste their delicious Italian food - panini, pizzas and antipasti - up here among the leaves, trees and greenery.
+With food and drinks brought to you from the cafe inside, you can taste their delicious Italian food - panini, pizzas and antipasti - up here among the leaves, trees and greenery.
 Sip on a cold beer or choose a glass of fine Italian wine and take refuge under the bespoke pergola.
 It's also reassuring to know that this horticultural haven has been created using environmentally sustainable materials with help from Mark's & Spencer's 5p per plastic bag scheme.
 Reclining in the summer sun, it's easy to imagine you're far, far away from the hoi polloi of Hammersmith.

 The Summerhouse